annexi-strayline/gprbuild/doc/gprbuild_ug/companion_tools.rst

 * Required_Switches

   Specifies the minimum options to be used when invoking the linker.
-Those options are happened at the end of the link command so that potentially conflicting user options take precedence.
+Those options are appended at the end of the link command so that potentially conflicting user options take precedence.

 * Map_File_Option